Tidal farm: Effects on ocean geography and tidal patterns

 Tidal farms present many possible environmental and ecological changes to the environment they are placed in.
 The structures of these farms produce changes in tidal patterns, sediment flow, and water column turbulence.
 Tidal patterns can be affected in different ways depending on the structure of the farm itself.
-The structure is referring to the size and cross-sectional area because the number of blades or the load that is put on the farm doesn't make much of a difference on the overall height of the water.
+The structure is referring to the size and cross-sectional area because the number of blades or the load that is put on the farm does not make much of a difference on the overall height of the water.
 These effects can be seen to lower both the high tide and low tides which means that the water level will be lower in total.
 The number of blades and load on the system however does affect the tidal range vastly.
 Tidal range can be reduced up to 42% with observations of the densest farms which can cause destruction to 32% of the areas around them, but it can be controlled.
 Damage can be reduced to 19% by using a two-rotor spaced turbine and only 5.4% with five-rotor spaced turbines.
 This is done by spreading the water's work over a large surface area on the turbine itself to mitigate the alteration of the flow in the water column.

 Sediment flow is affected by the introduction of tidal farms to an area.
 Not only does it create turbulence that moves the sediment, but it changes the ecosystem around it.
-By moving more sediment into areas that didn't gain much before, places like grass beds could be wiped out by being covered in sediment.
+By moving more sediment into areas that did not gain much before, places like grass beds could be wiped out by being covered in sediment.
 The geography on the ocean floor would be changed by the new sediment flow patterns because of the new turbulence.
 New things like sandbars could form around the farms causing even more of an impact to the surrounding environment by influencing more changes than originally expected.

 The water column also faces multiple chances since the force it transfers through turbulence is being absorbed by the tidal farms.
 Waves would be directly affected by the reduced energy behind the water causing them to be weaker which too could destroy multiple ecosystems.
 There would also be an effect on the inter-tidal zones with there being less turbulence which many species like fish and crabs use for sustenance and survival.
 Other things like noise and electromagnetic fields also pose problems for the environment, but not to the scale that the last effects had on the geography and life in an ecosystem.